All regular students are assessed tuition and fees on a semester basis.

 Employer Tuition Reimbursement Program

 In addition, each semester the student must submit an Employer Reimbursement Agreement form along with 10 percent of tuition and regular fees by the university's due date.
 Any other charges must be paid within the normal deadlines.
 Payment in full will be required 30 days after grades are due in the dean’s office.
-Other reports, such as transcripts and the diploma, are withheld until final payment is received.
+Degrees are not posted until final payment is received.

 Back to Billing & Payment Policies | Back to Top